riazufila/be-tray/README.md

 Or use your preferred package manager.

 - Then, edit `config/be-tray.json` to include whatever service you wish to display.
+Icons should be placed in `icons/` and the format for icon paths in `config/be-tray.json` should be as follows.

 ```json
 {